Indonesia–Philippines relations: Cooperation against border terrorism and separatism

 Indonesia and the Philippines are working hand-in-hand to explore ways of cooperation to combat terrorism and other forms of transnational crimes threatening their borders and more broadly within Southeast Asia.
-Indonesia's president has expressed his country's readiness to assist the Philippine government in peace talks with Islamist separatist groups active in its borders.
-Likewise, the Philippines helped Indonesia in its own negotiations with rebels, serving as a monitor during the Aceh Peace Process in 2005.

 The Indonesian-Philippines naval border areas in Sulawesi Sea near Sulu archipelago and Mindanao waters are known as the piracy hotspots as well as terrorist's corridor.
 The Islamist militant operating in Poso, Central Sulawesi, has established relations with their Islamist terrorist counterparts in Sulu and Mindanao areas in Southern Philippines.
 Arms supply for Poso Islamist guerillas are suspected has been supplied by arm dealer operating in the Philippines blackmarket.
 On 26 March 2016, 10 Indonesian sailors were held hostage by Islamist militant group Abu Sayyaf operating in Sulu archipelago in southern Philippines.
 The Indonesian vessels were freighting coal from South Borneo heading for Batangas port was hijacked near Sulu waters.
 The Philippines and Indonesian authority has been working together to crack down this hostage crisis.
 On 2 May 2016, 10 of Indonesian sailor hostages were released by their captors.
+In July 2024 The Indonesian and Philippine navies launched a joint patrol in their maritime border of Sulawesi and Mindanao waters to strengthen their capabilities against piracy and terrorism.

+In September 2024, Indonesia and The Philippines started joint patrols as part of the third phase of the Philippine-Indonesia Coordinated Patrol mission.
+The joint patrol was launched officially at Felix Apolinario Naval Station in Davao, the Philippines.

 Boundary agreement

 Indonesia and Philippines share maritime borders mainly on Sulawesi Sea.
-In the past both countries involved in territorial disputes over Miangas island (Island of Palmas Case).
+In the past both countries were involved in territorial disputes over Miangas island (Island of Palmas Case).
 It was fought between the Netherlands and the United States and won by Netherlands East Indies in 1932.
-Today there is no territorial disputes between Indonesia and Philippines.
-In March 2011, leaders from both countries agreed to sign a memorandum of understanding to boost cooperation in security, defense, boundary delimitation, protection of migrant workers, education and sports.
-Indonesia is keeping its support for the Philippine proposal to delineate and segregate the disputed parts of the South China Sea from the undisputed areas in drafting the Code of Conduct that will bind countries with territorial claims in the Spratlys group of islands.
+Today there are no territorial disputes between Indonesia and Philippines.

-On May 23, 2014, the Philippines and Indonesia signed a historic agreement that drew a boundary between the two countries.
+On 23 May 2014, the Philippines and Indonesia signed a historic agreement that drew a maritime boundary between the two countries' overlapping exclusive economic zones.
 Philippine Foreign Affairs Secretary Albert del Rosario and his Indonesian counterpart, Foreign Minister Marty Natalegawa, inked the deal in Manila with Philippine President Benigno Aquino III and Indonesian President Susilo Bambang Yudhoyono as witnesses.
 The EEZ is an area 200 nautical miles from a coastal state's baselines, or edges, within which the state has the sovereign rights to explore and exploit, and conserve and manage natural resources, among others.
 “The conclusion of the negotiations attests to the friendship, patience, goodwill, and commitment of the governments of the Philippines and Indonesia to peacefully address maritime issues,” said Foreign Affairs Undersecretary Evan Garcia, who led the Philippine team in negotiations.